DaryeDev/LootsTools/docsDev/docs/desktop/lootsToolsUI/index.md

 The **EXtensions Page** shows us the EXtensions that are loaded into **Loot's Tools**.

 EXtensions not correctly loaded will appear on black and white.
-Clicking on them (both loaded and not loaded) will give the user to reload the EXtension selected.
+Clicking on them (both loaded and not loaded) will give the user the option to reload the EXtension selected.

 ---